 The suit is cut like the others from Moonraker and The Spy Who Loved Me.
 The suit coat has a two-button front, extra wide lapels, straight shoulder and roped sleeve heads, clean chest, nipped waist and deep double vents.
-The sleeves have a traditional 4-button cuff.
+The sleeves have a traditional four-button cuff.
 The lower pockets are straight with flaps.
 Apart from the wide lapels the coat has a traditional military-influenced cut, which can also be noted by its longer length.
 The trousers have a wide leg and are cut with a slight flare.
-The waistcoat has either 5 or 6 buttons but we don’t get to see the bottom.
+The waistcoat has either five or six buttons but we don’t get to see the bottom.
 All we can tell is that it doesn’t have lapels.

 The shirt from Frank Foster is made of light ecru silk crepe de chine and has a tall, long point collar, Ted Lapidus-inspired tab cuffs and a front placket.
 Bond’s tie is silver with black stripes (in the British direction) and dots in between, and it is tied with a tight four-in-hand knot and no dimple.
 Bond wears black Italian-style horsebit loafers from Ferragamo with an apron toe and a tall heel.
 Some consider any slip-on shoe to be too casual to wear with a suit, especially those in conservative London environments.